chaseruskin/orbit/README.md

 Design units written in one language can also have their instantiation code displayed in a different language, such as the SystemVerilog instance of a VHDL entity.

-## Extensible build processes
+## Extensible build system

 Since Orbit focuses on efficiently managing the HDL source code and minimizing its associated technical debt, users have the power to add their own execution targets to the build process.
-This is achieved through a two-stage build sequenece, where first Orbit plans the build by generating a single file, called a blueprint, that lists the topologically-sorted order of necessary source files.
+This is achieved through a two-stage build sequence, where first Orbit plans the build by generating a single file, called a blueprint, that lists the topologically-sorted order of necessary source files.
 After planning the build, Orbit invokes the user's target to perform the execution process on the list of source files.

 ![](./docs/src/images/dataflow.svg)